 On P513L86 (CID #16319):

-The pre-FEC padding may pad toward 4 possible boundaries in the last one (in the case of non-STBC), or two (in the case of STBC) OFDM symbols of an HE PPDU, the 4 possible boundaries partition the FEC out-put bit stream of the last OFDM symbol(s) into 4 symbol segments.
-The 4 possible boundaries are represented by a pre-FEC padding factor parameter.
+Four pre-FEC padding boundaries partition the last one (in the case of non-STBC), or two (in the case of STBC) OFDM symbols of an HE PPDU into four symbol segments.
+The pre-FEC padding may pad toward one of the four boundaries.
+The four pre-FEC padding boundaries are represented by a pre-FEC padding factor parameter.

-Figure 28-35 (HE PPDU padding process in the last OFDM symbol (non-STBC) when a = 1) illustrates these 4 possible symbol segments in the last OFDM symbol of a non-STBC case, and the general padding process assuming the desired pre-FEC padding boundary, pre-FEC padding factor, is 1.
-In the case of STBC, the FEC output bits and post-FEC padding bits are modulated into the last two OFDM symbols by STBC encoding, each with the same number of effective symbol segments.
+Figure 28-35 (HE PPDU padding process in the last OFDM symbol (non-STBC) when a = 1) illustrates these four symbol segments in the last OFDM symbol of a non-STBC case, and the general padding process assuming the desired pre-FEC padding boundary, represented by the pre-FEC padding factor, is 1.
+In the case of STBC, the FEC output bits and post-FEC padding bits are modulated into the last two OFDM symbols by STBC encoding, each with the same pre-FEC padding boundary.